brianmhunt/brianmhunt.github.io/_posts/2014-02-02-knockout-plus-content-security-policy.md

 The parser generates an array of identifiers and operators (using `undefined` as filler for unary operators), and the Expression lazily builds a tree from this array that honours the expected operator precedence.

-While the algorithm is beyond the scope of this article, when building the tree it rebases the root node if the precedence of the operator being looked at is greater than the precedence of the root operator.
+The algorithm is beyond the scope of this article.
+The gist though is that when building the tree it rebases the root node if the precedence of the operator being looked at is greater than the precedence of the root operator.
 The result is that building the tree requires only one pass through the array.

 When the Expression value is looked up the tree is traversed with the operator function being called on the respective values of the left and right side nodes.
 It is simply: